Your claim could be worth...

 Making a Claim

-If you have been in a pedestrian accident within the last three years that wasn’t your fault, you are most likely entitled to compensation.
-These are some of the steps you’ll need to follow before making pedestrian accident claims:
+If you have been in a pedestrian accident within the last three years that wasn’t your fault, you may be entitled to compensation.
+These are some of the steps you’ll need to follow before making a pedestrian injury compensation claim:

 How Much Compensation?

-The compensation amount you can claim will vary considerably.
+The compensation amount will vary considerably.
 When you claim pedestrian accident compensation, you may be able to recover damages for:

-With significant injuries, the compensation claimed can be higher due to the impact on your lifestyle, work and even personal relationships.
-In such cases, the compensation will support you throughout recovery and long after your claim, ensuring you receive the appropriate treatment, support and rehabilitation.
+With life-altering injuries, the compensation claimed can be higher due to the impact on your lifestyle, work and even personal relationships.
+In such cases, the compensation supports your financial stability throughout recovery and long after your claim.
+This ensures that you receive the appropriate treatment, support and rehabilitation.

 Why Watermans?

-Watermans makes legal services stress-free so you can move forward.
-Our pedestrian injury lawyers are committed to making the claims process straightforward by taking the hassle from you and fighting each case to secure the maximum compensation.
+Watermans makes legal services stress-free so you can focus on moving forward.
+Our pedestrian injury lawyers are committed to making the claims process straightforward by taking the hassle from you so there’s little disruption to your day-to-day life.

 Our expertise in personal injury claims covers a wide range of areas, including: